Maximilian de Gaynesford

-Robert Maximilian de Gaynesford (born 2 January 1968) is an English philosopher.
-He is a professor of philosophy at the University of Reading.
+Robert Maximilian de Gaynesford (born 2 January 1968) is a British philosopher and professor of philosophy at the University of Reading.

 Education and career

-De Gaynesford was educated at Ampleforth College and Balliol College, Oxford (1986–1989; First in Modern History), after which he spent several years studying theology before studying philosophy in 1993.
-Shortly before receiving his doctorate, he was elected fellow and tutor in philosophy at Lincoln College, Oxford (1997).
-He was subsequently Humboldt Research Fellow at the Freie Universität Berlin (2003) and a tenured professor at The College of William and Mary in Virginia (2002–2006) before becoming professor of philosophy (2008) and head of department (2016) at the University of Reading.
+De Gaynesford attended Ampleforth College and Balliol College, Oxford (1986–1989; First in Modern History), after which he spent several years studying theology before turning to philosophy in 1993.
+Lincoln College, Oxford elected him fellow and tutor in philosophy in 1997, shortly before he received his doctorate.
+He was subsequently a Humboldt Research Fellow at the Freie Universität Berlin (2003) and a tenured professor at The College of William and Mary in Virginia (2002–2006), before becoming professor of philosophy (2008) and head of department (2016) at the University of Reading.

-He is the author of four books: The Rift in the Lute: Attuning Poetry and Philosophy (Oxford, 2017), I: The Meaning of the First Person Term (Oxford, 2006), Hilary Putnam (Routledge, 2006; the book's goal was "to make Putnam’s contributions to modern philosophy accessible to those without expertise in such matters"), and John McDowell (Polity, 2004).
-In 2011, he edited a collection of articles on the Philosophy of Action, Agents And Their Actions (Blackwell), including recent work by John McDowell and Joseph Raz.
-He spoke at the Harvard Conference in celebration of Hilary Putnam in 2011.
-He gives papers on attuning poetry and philosophy for general audiences; in 2015, he gave a public talk at the Ashmolean Museum in Oxford on 'Why Philosophy and Poetry Matter.'
-In 2017, he took part in a short filmed conversation about Philosophy and Film with Lenny Abrahamson and Francine Stock.
-Their subsequent extended public discussion was recorded as a podcast.
-He is also interested in moral psychology and the interface with the philosophy of law, where he unearths a particular type of defence that he calls 'justifexcuses.'
+He has published over forty articles and five books on topics in the philosophy of language, philosophy of mind, metaphysics, and epistemology.
+His other research interests include moral psychology and the philosophy of law, where he has written on a category of defence he terms "justifexcuses".